What is the constitution of a company?

 Changes under the Companies Act 2006

-Central to the operation of a company is the contents of the articles of association.
-These contain provisions such as how the directors need to conduct the business of the company including factors such as how meetings are held or how meetings should be conducted.
-Necessary quorum levels are also stated in the articles of association.
+The articles of association outline how directors need to conduct the business of the company, including how meetings are held or how meetings should be conducted.
+Necessary quorum levels are also included.

-It is not only relevant for the purpose of how the directors conduct their own business within the company but also offers guidance to shareholders as to how the administration of their meetings should be undertaken.
-With this in mind it is important to recognise that the articles of association are a matter that should be considered and understood by not only the directors but also the shareholders.
-When a shareholder takes shares in the company they become bound by the provisions of the articles of association and they will be part of any decision making process in terms of changing the articles in the future.
+They also provide guidance to shareholders as to how the administration of their meetings should be undertaken.
+When a shareholder takes shares in the company they become bound by the provisions of the articles of association and will be part of any decision-making process in terms of changing the articles in the future.

-Regardless of the type of change that is being proposed, it will be necessary to get the approval of the shareholders.
+Regardless of the type of change being proposed, it is necessary to get the approval of the shareholders.
 Typical changes will include changes to voting processes such as how proxy votes should be dealt with.
-Similarly where there are dramatic changes in the structure of the organisation such as new share classes, changes will almost invariably be required to reflect the different voting rights associated with these new classes.
+Where there are dramatic changes in the structure of the organisation such as new share classes, changes will generally be required to reflect the different voting rights associated with these new classes.

-In order to amend the articles of association a special resolution is required.
-This means that 75% of those present at the meeting and entitled to vote need to vote in favour of the changes for them to be applicable.
-These then have to be filed at companies house.
-Alternatively, there can be a written resolution where 95% of those entitled to vote approve the changes in writing.
-This is a particularly useful opportunity when the changes are non-controversial or where shareholders are spread out making a physical meeting difficult.
+To amend the articles of association a special resolution is required.
+This means 75 per cent of those present at the meeting and entitled to vote need to vote in favour of the changes for them to be valid.
+These then have to be filed at Companies House.
+Alternatively, there can be a written resolution where 95 per cent of those entitled to vote approve the changes in writing.
+This is useful when the changes are non-controversial or where shareholders are spread out making a physical meeting difficult.

-Even where the changes are not controversial they can still prove to be administratively burdensome.
-For this reason it is recommended that regular reviews o the constitution are undertaken with changes made in one go, rather than on a piecemeal basis.
-Whilst annual meetings are no longer required, in reality these are still likely to form the basis of company administration and are a perfect opportunity to make changes to the constitution.
+Even where the changes are not controversial, they can still prove to be administratively burdensome.
+For this reason it is recommended that regular reviews of the constitution are undertaken with changes made in one go, rather than on a piecemeal basis.
+While annual meetings are no longer required, these are still likely to form the basis of company administration and are a good opportunity to make changes to the constitution.

 It is the responsibility of the company secretary (or if there is no secretary the directors) to maintain accurate records in relation to the constitution.
 Any changes should be incorporated into the articles and new versions maintained with the company books.
 Resolutions should be kept with the books and where appropriate, copies filed at Companies House.

-- Regularly review the constitution to ensure that it meets the needs of the organisation.
+- regularly review the constitution to ensure it meets the needs of the organization;

-- Where sensible use written resolutions to approve changes.
+- where possible, use written resolutions to approve changes;

-- Ensure that an individual is responsible for maintaining and administrative record of any changes.
+- ensure an individual is responsible for maintaining and administrative record of any changes.